wadpac/GGIR/docs/news/index.md

   g.imputeTimegaps)

-- Part 1: g.imputeTimegaps extended so that now it can handle time gaps at the begining, at the end of the file, and time gaps from one chunk to the next one.
+- Part 1: g.imputeTimegaps extended so that now it can handle time gaps at the beginning, at the end of the file, and time gaps from one chunk to the next one.

 - Part 2: QC plot now with legend and minor updates to layout.